IiNet: Growth through acquisition

-With the advent of ADSL access, iiNet and several other Western Australian providers on the WAIX were at the forefront of the price and service wars, and were able to make a sizable push eastwards into larger lucrative markets.

 In 2003, iiNet made what was then its biggest acquisition, purchasing key New Zealand provider ihug.
 The acquisition significantly increased iiNet's share of the Australian and New Zealand Internet market.

 In 2005, iiNet acquired the residential ISP business and trademarks of rival OzEmail.
-The business side and infrastructure of that business remained in the ownership of US-parent MCI.
+That business's business side and infrastructure remained in the ownership of US-parent MCI.
 OzEmail had been Australia's largest ISP until 2000, when it was acquired by MCI.
 The retail arm had been neglected, and the company moved very late into ADSL, meaning that it had difficulty positioning itself as a broadband player. iiNet initially used both the OzEmail and iiNet brands on the east coast, but by 2006 iiNet had largely abandoned the OzEmail brand, using its own corporate image across Australia.

 DSLAM deployment

 In late 2004, throughout 2005 and into 2006, iiNet moved to introduce their own DSLAM infrastructure (colloquially known as iiSLAMs or iiDSLAMs in the industry) into telephone exchanges Australia-wide.
-This move allowed iiNet to be the first Australian DSL carrier to offer speeds of over 1.5 Mbit/s to a significant number of customers.
+This move allowed iiNet to be the first Australian DSL carrier to offer speeds of over 1.5 Mbit/s to many customers.
 The maximum download speed was initially 8 Mbit/s (ADSL1), which increased to 12 Mbit/s and later to 24 Mbit/s, as ADSL2/ADSL2+ standards have been ratified and tested with iiNet's equipment.
 There are currently over 406 enabled exchanges active around Australia, and a list of these exchanges can be found at iiNet's official website.

 Launch of telephony products

 2004 saw the introduction of iiPhone in the form of a long-distance carrier.

-In February 2005, iiNet introduced their full-service iiPhone telephony service with their new range of iiBroadband2 packages, allowing customers to pay their telephony costs completely through iiNet, including line rental and local calls.
+In February 2005, iiNet launched their full-service iiPhone telephony service with their new range of iiBroadband2 packages, allowing customers to pay their telephony costs entirely through iiNet, including line rental and local calls.

 In August 2005, iiNet released iiNetPhone, their consumer VoIP service.
 The product was an add-on service, available only to customers that also use their iiPhone service.
 As with most VoIP services, call costs were well under standard market prices for a regular copper line.
 The iiNetPhone service supports inbound and outbound calls to normal Australian PSTN numbers.

 In 2006, iiNet were trialling its MSAN services in three Perth telephone exchanges; but release and expanded trial of these has since been put on hold until further notice.
 MSANs are iiNet's own full telephone service, meaning they can be completely off Telstra's phone service and onto their own.
 This would result in a lower line rental price for its customers and free additional add on options to the phone service.